 We couldn’t find many reviews for Studio SWEAT outside Google Play and the Apple App store, but both platforms provide a good sense of what customers like about the service.

-Many people commented that they appreciated the stripped-down presentation style of classes because they felt like they were in the gym with the instructors rather than walking an overly produced TV show.
+some people commented that they appreciated the stripped-down presentation style of classes because they felt like they were in the gym with the instructors rather than walking an overly produced TV show.

-Most of the negative comments came from people who struggled with playback issues, as many reviewers reported that the videos froze after five minutes and wouldn’t continue.
+Some of the negative comments came from people who struggled with playback issues, as many reviewers reported that the videos froze after five minutes and wouldn’t continue.
 A few people also wanted the ability to temporarily download classes so that they could follow them when their Wi-Fi is spotty.